Volker Eckert

-Volker Eckert (1 July 1959 – 2 July 2007) was a German serial killer, who killed six women in East Germany, France and Spain, between 1974 and 2006.
-Eckert confessed to only six murders, five of whom were sex workers, but is known to have killed at least nine women, and is also accused of committing additional murders of women in several European countries including Italy and the Czech Republic, but investigations were closed after Eckert committed suicide during his criminal proceedings on July 2, 2007.
+Volker Eckert (1 July 1959 – 2 July 2007) was a German serial killer, who killed at least six women in East Germany, France and Spain, between 1974 and 2006.
+Eckert confessed to only six murders, five of whom were sex workers, but is believed to have killed at least nine women, and is also accused of committing additional murders of women in several European countries including Italy and the Czech Republic, but investigations were closed after Eckert committed suicide during his criminal proceedings on 2 July 2007.

-Biography
+Early life

-Volker Eckert was born on 1 July 1959 in Plauen.
+Volker Eckert was born on 1 July 1959 in Oelsnitz, East Germany and grew up in nearby Plauen.
 He was the eldest of a family of three children.
-His mother expelled his father from their apartment in the 1960s.

-In 1968, aged 9, Volker experienced sexual arousal from stroking the hair of one of his sister's dolls.
-He continued to explore his sexual interest in hair with his sister’s dolls and some of his mother’s wigs stored in their attic.
+Beginning between the ages of six and nine, Eckert experienced sexual arousal from stroking the hair of one of his sister's dolls.
+He continued to explore his sexual interest in hair with his sister's dolls and some of his mother's wigs stored in their attic.
 Eventually, he would target women with the long, luxuriant hair he began to fetishize with dolls and wigs in childhood.

-In 1968 and 1969, having precocious puberty, Volker dare not tell his classmates about his premature puberty, for fear of being laughed at and misunderstood.
+In 1968 and 1969, having precocious puberty, Eckert dared not tell his classmates about his premature puberty, for fear of being laughed at and misunderstood.
 He then imagined that all the people who came before him would react like him.

-At the beginning of the 1970s, Volker's "scenario" took on enormous proportions, even going as far as his own dolls.
+At the beginning of the 1970s, Eckert's "scenario" took on enormous proportions, even going as far as his own dolls.
 He amplified his "scenario" because he believed that no woman would let him touch her hair.

+When Eckert was 14, his parents had a bitter divorce, with his mother expelling his father from their apartment.

-During the 1973-1974 school year, when he was 14, Volker Eckert spotted several of his long-haired classmates, in order to strangle them and stroke their hair afterwards.
+During the 1973–1974 school year, Volker Eckert stalked several of his long-haired classmates, in order to strangle them and stroke their hair afterwards.

-Murders
+Crimes

+First murder

-On 7 May 1974, Volker Eckert (14 years-old) lured a classmate Silvia Unterdörfel into her attic and strangled her with a curtain cord.
+On 7 May 1974, Volker Eckert (then 14 years old) lured his classmate Silvia Unterdörfel into her attic and strangled her with a curtain cord.
 But when his victim resisted, Eckert strangled her harder, and Silvia died from her injuries.
 Once his victim was dead, Eckert stroked her hair and disguised her murder as suicide by hanging a cord around her neck and on the doorknob.
 The case would be classified as suicide and Eckert was not perturbed by the killing.
 Barely 15 years old, Eckert would live with the secret of the murder for more than 32 years.